What happens in Arlington when the lease term ends?

-At the end of the lease term in Arlington, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the landlord wishes to end the lease, or end our property management services, please send us written notice as described in your management agreement.
+At the end of the lease in Arlington, either party can opt to end the tenancy.
+The rental investor could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your rental management agreement.

 At that point we give the renter two options: